WelshDan/smittys-bar/README.md

 **Bugs**

 - Poor styling of login and signup forms
+- Poor styling of booktable form
 - Active bookings are not set to is_active=False on the passing of booking date/time.
 - Messages are only shown in one colour
+- Your Reservations edit adn delete buttons do not react to smaller screens

 **Missing Parts & Issues**